 And that’s before you get to the Plank Road.

-The Plank road doesn’t extend very far, perhaps 50 metres.
-At the end of the road, you climb up steps cut into the rock and unclip your safety belt.
+The Plank Road doesn’t extend very far, perhaps 50 meters.
+At the end of the road, you climb up steps cut into the rock, and unclip your safety belt.
 You can then walk to the small flat area for a different view of the mountain.

 But you’re not done yet.
 Your way out is back the way you’ve come.

 And don’t be thinking that the line of people behind you waits until you’re back.
 Nope, You’ll have people behind you, and in front of you.
 When you’re on the way out, some will be on the way back.

 There are no specific laybys or passing places.
 There are two differing height wire safety cables.
 You clip onto these with your safety harness that is strapped around you like an ill-fitting life jacket.

 You have two lines, always keeping one clipped on, because this isn’t a continuous wire that you’re clipped to.
 It’s a series of wires.
 So you have to clip and unclip perhaps 20 times on your trip, often stretching for the next wire.